faceteep/neural-nets-and-flying-saucers/README.md

-# neural-nets-flying-saucers
+# Neural Nets and Flying Saucers

-A repository for my talk on adversarial ML/AI using the UFO Reportging System.
+This is a repository for my talk on adversarial AI/ML using the UFO Reporting System.

+*View the talk outline to get started.*